neldeles/mysite/content/posts/import-your-own-custom-modules-in-google-colab.md

 title = "Import your own custom modules in Google Colab"

 +++
+How to import your own modules in Google Colab using your Drive

+<!--more-->

 Google Colab is great.
 But you do have to wrap your head around how it handles "local files".

-<!--more-->

     # first mount your gdrive
     from google.colab import drive